Tencent/HunyuanDiT/README.md

 # If your GPU memory is less than 32GB, use '--load-4bit' to enable 4-bit quantization, which requires at least 22GB of memory.
 python app/multiTurnT2I_app.py
 ```
-Then the demo can be accessed through http://0.0.0.0:443
+Then the demo can be accessed through http://0.0.0.0:443.
+It should be noted that the 0.0.0.0 here needs to be repleaed with the server IP.

 ### Using 🤗 Diffusers